fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 Facing truth is easier if you surround yourself with good friends.
 A good friend will carve out the mediocre in you and will never tolerate cynicism, avoidance, or self-pity.
 He will be your biggest critic in private, your biggest supporter in public, and will never let you give up on your dreams.
-On the other hand, a bad friend will help maintain the walls you've built around truth.
+On the other hand, a bad friend will help maintain the lies you've built around truth.
 He won't do this out of evil, but because you serve a similar role in his life.
 In a bad friendship, you sign an agreement to never call each other out on the real problems you're both avoiding.
 And if you ever manage to slap yourself awake from this nightmare, a bad friend will try to drag you down as your search for truth shines a light on his faults. [^2]